Vicskips/express-crash-course/README.md

 }
 ```

-`DELETE /api/members/:id` allows a member to be deleted by the use of thire unique ID
+`DELETE /api/members/:id` allows a member to be deleted using their unique ID

+## Dependencies

-allows me to add members to local memory
+Allows me to add members to local memory

+#### Express
-express allows you to setup servers simply and quickly
+Express allows you to setup servers simply and quickly

+#### Handlebars
-I used handlebars to allow me to template my html to add dinamic data
+Handlebars allows me to template my html to add dynamic data

+#### Bootstrap
-I used bootstrap as a front end framework to help with building my user interface
+Bootstrap was used as a front-end framework to help with building my user interface

+#### uuid
-used uuid to generate unique IDs for the added members
+uuid allows me to generate unique IDs for the added members

+#### nodemon
-used nodemon in development to allow me to iterate changes to my server
+nodemon was used in development to allow me to iterate changes to my server

+#### moment
-used moment to track time and date when logging to the terminal
+allowed me to track time and date when logging to the terminal